googleapis/google-cloud-java/java-discoveryengine/README.md

 ## About Discovery Engine API

 [Discovery Engine API][product-docs] A Cloud API that offers search and recommendation discoverability for documents from different industry verticals (e.g. media, retail, etc.).
-Built by Cloud Retail API team using similar technologies, but an expansion to more generic verticals using JSON schema as polymorphic data representation.

 See the [Discovery Engine API client library docs][javadocs] to learn how to use this Discovery Engine API Client Library.